Cyber-Labs/Session-Reports/Android Development/Session_3.md

   - Learnt adding data into the Firebase Database by creating unique key and saving object class in it.
   - Discussed the documentations for storing files in Firebase Storage and getting its unique url to access it.

-- **Android Design**:
+- **UI Design**:

-  - Covered how to use Adobe XD for creating android apps design.
+  - Covered how to use Adobe XD for creating designing UI of Android apps.
   - Discussed the material design guidelines.
   - Learnt about colour tool in "https://material.io/tools/color/" through which we can get hex codes for any colour.